-LCA's Academic Pathways will create:
+LCA's STEM Academic Pathway:

-- ➤ A high school level academic area of focus - > Special pathway recognition at graduation and an endorsement seal for pathway achievers on their diploma - A pathway achiever cord or medallion to be worn at graduation
+- > Creates a high school level academic area of focus; and - > Recognizes pathway completion with an achievement cord to be worn at graduation

-Academic Pathways require completion of specific elective courses which are taken in addition to the student's core academic curriculum (Bible, English, math, science, social studies and world language).
-Academic Pathways are open to all students with no requirements for participation in Honors/AP courses in core academic areas.
-While some pathways offer flexibility on the timing of the electives, students are strongly encouraged to set out on and declare their Academic Pathway experience during their freshman year.
-Some pathways include an off-campus internship or capstone project during the senior year.
-LCA's Academic Pathway options and the required courses for each are detailed below.
+The STEM Pathway requires completion of specific elective courses which are taken in addition to the student's core academic curriculum (Bible, English, math, science, social studies and world language).
+The Pathway is open to all students with no requirements for participation in Honors/AP courses in core academic areas.
+Students are strongly encouraged to set out on and declare their intent to pursue the STEM Pathway experience upon their freshman year entry.